 Strings are mapped to char.
 The use of new and delete for dynamic allocation of strings is not portable.
-Instead, you must use helper functions defined by CORBA (in the CORBA namespace) and Tango.
+Instead, you must use helper functions defined by CORBA (in the CORBA namespace).
 These functions are:

 '''

 char CORBA::string_alloc(unsigned long len);

-char Tango::string_dup(const char );
+char CORBA::string_dup(const char );

-void Tango::string_free(char );
+void CORBA::string free(char );

 '''

 These functions handle dynamic memory for strings.
 The string_alloc function allocates one more byte than requested by the len parameter (for the trailing 0).
 The function string_dup combines the allocation and copy.
 Both string_alloc and string_dup return a null pointer if allocation fails.
 The string_free function must be used to free memory allocated with string_alloc and string_dup.
 Calling string_free for a null pointer is safe and does nothing.
-Tango::string_free is available only since cppTango 9.3.3.
-Tango::string_dup is available only since Tango 9.
-If you are using an older version of the Tango C++ library, you should use CORBA::string_free and CORBA::string_dup instead.
-The following code fragment is an example of the Tango::DevString type usage :
+The following code fragment is an example of the Tango::DevString type usage

 '''

 Tango::DevString str = CORBA::string_alloc(5);

-strcpy(str,"TANGO");
+strcpy(str, "TANGO");

-Tango::DevString str1 = Tango::string_dup("Do you want to danse TANGO? ");
+Tango::DevString str1 = CORBA::string_dup("Do you want to danse TANGO? ");

-Tango::string_free(str);
+CORBA::string_free(str);

-Tango::string_free(str1);
+CORBA::string_free(str1);

 '''